 Start by preheating the oven to 200°C Fan.
 Continue by washing and scrubbing your potatoes clean: we will make skin-on chips, so you don’t want any grit between your teeth.
 Cut the potatoes into thin chips and spread in a single layer on a large baking sheet.
 Drizzle with some oil and season with salt and pepper.
 Pop in the oven for 25-30 minutes.

 Boil a kettle.
-Now crumble in a stock cube and pour 500ml of boiling water over.
+Now crumble in a stock cube and pour 500ml of boiling water over it.
 Reduce the heat to the minimum and cover with a lid.
 Simmer for 15 minutes until the breasts are cooked through.
 You can check by cutting into the thickest part of the breast to make sure there isn’t any pink meat.

 Whilst the chicken is cooking, prepare your garlicky greens.
 Shred the spring greens and chop the garlic finely.
-If you don’t fancy spring greens, you can use kale, cavolo nero (with stalks removed), or chard.
+If you don’t fancy spring greens, you can use kale, cavolo nero (with stalks removed), or swiss chard.
 Get two large tin foil sheets.
 Put your greens in the middle, scatter the garlic and dot some butter on top.
 Then make foil parcels.

 Drain your mozzarella and pull it apart into small pieces.
 Cut your cheddar into cubes.
 Mix both kinds of cheese together.
 When your chips are cooked, gather them into 4 small piles on the baking sheet they were cooking on.
 Scatter the cheese on top of each pile and return to the oven for 10 minutes.
 At the same time, pop your greens parcels in the oven to cook – they will take 10 minutes as well.